Galitski-theory-group/adventures-in-parallel-computing/README.md

-# ACE-Mali Workshop on High-Performance Computing Using Python
+# Adventures In Parallel Computing: High-Performance Computing Using Python

 ## About

-This is the repository containing code, documentation, and media for a workshop on high-perfomance computing hosted by the African Center of Excellence (ACE) in Bamako, Mali.
+This is the repository containing code, documentation, and media on high-perfomance computing utilizing a python-scipy-slurm software development stack.